-Tel: +353 1 232 2192
+Tel: +353 1 232 2192 Email: julie.murphy-oconnor@matheson.com URL: www.matheson.com

-Email: julie.murphy-oconnor@matheson.com

-URL: www.matheson.com

-Julie is a Partner at Matheson, practising in all aspects of contentious and non-contentious restructuring, recovery and insolvency law matters and is an experienced litigator specialising in banking and financial services and shareholder disputes.
-Julie was a member of Council of the Irish Society of Insolvency Practitioners from 2011 to 2014 during which time she acted as secretary and as chair of its educational committee.
+Julie is a Partner at Matheson, practising in all aspects of contentious and non-contentious restructuring, recovery and insolvency law matters and is an experienced litigator specialising in financial services and shareholder disputes.
+Julie sits on the Council of the Irish Commercial Mediation Association.
+She was a member of Council of the Irish Society of Insolvency Practitioners from 2011 to 2014, during which time she acted as secretary and as chair of its educational committee.
 Julie is a regular contributor to Irish and international legal publications.
 She lectures on insolvency law and directors duties at the Law Society of Ireland and Dublin Solicitors Bar Association.
 She is co-author of the Law Society's insolvency manual.
 She is a member of the Commercial Litigation Association of Ireland and co-author of the Practitioner's Guide to the Commercial Court in Ireland.
-Julie is a non-executive director of Coillte Teoranta (Irish State forestry company).
+Julie is a non-executive director of Irish semi-State company, Coillte.
 She is ranked as one of Ireland's top insolvency lawyers by international legal directories.